kogo59/Die_Forschungsreise_des_Herzogs_der_Abruzzen_nach_dem_Eliasberge/chapters/11_Anhaenge.md

 * W. Williams.
 Climbing mount St. Elias. — Scribner's Magazine, April 1889; in Mountain Climbing. — The out of door Library, Scribner, New York 1897.

 * I. C. Russell.
 1. An expedition to mount St. Elias, Alaska. — The National Geographic Magazine, vol. IIl, 1891. — 2.
-The expedition of the National Geographical Society and the U. S. Geological Survey (1890). — The CLentury Magazine, April 1891.
+The expedition of the National Geographical Society and the U. S. Geological Survey (1890). — The Century Magazine, April 1891.

 * M. B. Kerr.
 Mount St. Elias and its Glaciers. — Scribner's Magazine, March 1891; in Mountain Climbing. — The out of door Library, Scribner, New York 1897.